State Grange

 -

 Applications must be submitted to the Agriculture and the Environment Director(s).
-Applications will be reviewed by the Agriculture and the Environment Committee and the State Executive Committee in making the selection of participants.
+Applications will be reviewed by the Agriculture and the Environment Committee and the State Executive

 -